AwsAbuObeid/StoreAPI-Task/README.md

 4. Strategy design pattern was used, as it seemed appropriate and allows for easy future modification and expansion.
 5. As i worked within a time crunch please excuse the few corners that were cut during the development.
 6. A UML diargram is uncluded in the repo with the name UML.jpg.
+7. Even though the deadline for the task was 24/8 , please note that i did some modifcations on the repo a day after , fixing some bugs in the pipline.